istio/istio.io/content/en/docs/ops/deployment/security-model/index.md

 Istio comes out of the box with its own Certificate Authority.

-By default, the CA allows authenticating clients based on:
+By default, the CA allows authenticating clients based on either of the options below:
 * A Kubernetes JWT token, with an audience of `istio-ca`, verified with a Kubernetes `TokenReview`.
 This is the default method in Kubernetes Pods.
 * An existing mutual TLS certificate.
 * Custom JWT tokens, verified using OIDC (requires configuration).